gardener/gardener/docs/deployment/configuring_logging.md

 # Enable the Logging

-To enable logging in the Gardenlet configuration add:
+To enable logging, in the Gardenlet configuration add:
 ```yaml
 logging:
   enabled: true